- No time to read it all? Then just read this…

 Or just keep drinking your whey, casein, or whichever other type might be causing horrendous side effects for you (and those nearby).

 Interested in trying something new?
-Based on personal reviews, here are 3 best we’ve had good experiences with.
+Based on reviews, here are 3 of the best recommendations…

-- Uses non-GMO golden peas grown in northern France and processed in Belgium
+- Pea-based, but easier on stomach versus almost every other brand.
+The use non-GMO golden peas grown in northern France and processed in Belgium.

-- Sweetened with thaumatin, a non-glycemic extract from a rare African flower
+- It’s sweetened with thaumatin, a non-glycemic extract from a rare African flower.

 - Tastes incredible, even with water.

 - Blends easily with just a spoon and cup.

 - Organic plant-based blend of pea, navy bean, sprouted lentil, sprouted garbanzo, and cranberry seed protein.
 Despite the legumes, few report gas.
 This may be due to the added 2 billion CFU Bifidobacterium lactis probiotic.

 - 30 grams of protein which includes 5.5g of BCAAs per 2 scoop serving.